-Police Need a Warrant for a DUI Blood Test, Even If You’re Unconscious
+Police Need a Warrant for a DUI Blood Test in Pennsylvania

 The Pennsylvania Supreme Court has ruled that the police cannot draw your blood without your permission–even if you are unconscious–unless they have a warrant.
 There are only a few, emergency situations when the police may take blood without your consent.
 This decision is in line with the nationwide approach to DUI chemical tests, which are viewed as searches within the meaning of the Fourth Amendment.